 We are lucky, today is the only day of the week when the mill is open, right in front of the Town Hall.
 Inside a room a mill grinds the grain, shoots it in a sieve where all the parts are separated and different types of flours come out.
 The ladies bring the bags and they make them fill, there is a long queue!

 The ancient houses here are also in ladiri bricks, even if some basalt traces can be seen.
 A good part, however, are modern buildings.
 The streets are well maintained and there are some very nice murals.
-We pass in front of the church of San Pietro and Monte Granatico, a very nice and well-kept structure, inside which there are paintings of Zia Veronica, a lady who died recently.
+We pass in front of the church of San Pietro and Monte Granatico, a very nice and well-kept structure, inside which there are paintings of Tzia Veronica, a lady who died recently.

 We tour the surrounding countryside, mainly rice fields.
 We approach the Riu Mare Foghe, which is so wide here that some rowing companies had taken it as their stretch of training.
 I lean out on the pier and contemplate the reeds in front.
 The river continues towards the pond of Cabras, passing through Baratili San Pietro where I will be tomorrow.
 We pass next to a craft area and then we return to the village.

 Then we visit the elderly center, where I tell my project to a group of elderly people, mainly women, who offer me cake and drinks.
 Finally, I can also play with Giansilvio, accordionist, with whom we improvise on Campidanese dances but also on modern music, in front of some good vernaccia wine.

 We conclude the day with a pizza diner in the council hall at the Town Hall, with the Mayor, other councillors and members of the Pro Loco.
-Tablecloths on the tables, beer, wine, chat and paintings by Zia Veronica behind us.
+Tablecloths on the tables, beer, wine, chat and paintings by Tzia Veronica behind us.

 Improvisation inspired by the vivacity of a Campidanese dance.

-SHORT SARDINIAN STORIES
+SARDINIAN SHORT STORIES

 So I can not stop myself from asking her a few jokes.
 And Anna Teresa does not need to be asked twice.
 She starts.
 An elderly couple is traveling to the Holy Land.
 The husband has an illness and dies.
 The woman tries to organize the transport of the body in Italy but someone tells her “why do not you bury him here?”
 And she “you’re crazy, they told me that once a man who had been buried here resuscitated!”.
 This is the style of the jokes.

 At Giansilvio’s we spend time between a Sardinian dance and a glass of vernaccia wine, half an hour has already passed, when someone rings at the door.
 Giansilvio goes to open the door and I hear two voices, a male and a female that I seem to know.
 Shortly thereafter Anna Teresa comes into the room with a man I do not know.
 Anna Teresa continues the interrupted show at the elderly center, jokes and stories.